commschamp/cc_tutorial/tutorials/tutorial12/README.md

 [placement](https://en.cppreference.com/w/cpp/language/new) allocation and a pointer to the used array is returned.
-The message object returned by the frame ([Frame::MsgPtr](https://arobenko.github.io/comms_doc/classcomms_1_1protocol_1_1ProtocolLayerBase.html)) is still held by `std::unique_ptr`, but with custom deleter, which will invoke the proper message destructor.
+The message object returned by the frame ([Frame::MsgPtr](https://arobenko.github.io/comms_doc/classcomms_1_1protocol_1_1ProtocolLayerBase.html)) is still held by `std::unique_ptr`, but with a custom deleter, which will invoke the proper message class destructor.

 The problematic storage types that use dynamic memory allocation (`std::string` and `std::vector`) can also be replaced using some [options](https://arobenko.github.io/comms_doc/options_8h.html).
 The